 The term 'acquired' injury encompasses both traumatic injuries (associated with accidents, assaults and falls) and non-traumatic injuries (including stroke, brain and spinal cord tumours and poisoning) .
 Acquired injuries are distinct from congenital conditions that arise before birth or neurodegenerative conditions that cause gradual damage to the brain.

-And it is estimated that there are around 1,000 new spinal cord injuries in the UK every year.
+There are around 2,500 new spinal cord injuries every year in the UK.

 The number of deaths from brain and spinal cord injury is going down - thanks to better emergency care and, in the case of stroke, better awareness of symptoms, and availability of new clot-busting drugs.
 But this means that the population of survivors is growing ever bigger.